When we put down a trip to Washington D.C. on our Fort Liberty Bucket List, a visit to the National Zoo wasn’t even on

 The Smithsonian Institute (which includes the National Zoo) employs 850 ‘special police’ officers tasked with protecting visitors, staff, property, and grounds.

 But don’t make the mistake of thinking that these guys are ‘just security guards’.
 The Zoo Police are fully-trained police officers.
-They carry firearms and have full law enforcement jurisdiction within the District of Columbia and State of Virginia.
+They carry firearms and have full law enforcement jurisdiction within the District of Columbia and the State of Virginia.

 Pandas are More Rare Than We Knew

 Only 4 zoos in the entire country have resident panda bears and we didn’t want to miss our chance at seeing one in person.

 It’s common knowledge that Giant Pandas are endangered.
 At the zoo, we learned just how endangered these cute, cuddly creatures really are.

-To put that in perspective, there are more visitors at the National Zoo in one day than there are pandas in the whole entire world!
+To put that in perspective, there are more visitors at the National Zoo in one day than there are pandas in the entire world!

 Mind = blown.